squidsolutions/jssdk-base-app/README.md

 open dist/index.html
 `````

-Now you can follow our [tutorials](https://api.squidsolutions.com/wp/api-tutorial/) to deep dive into analytical apps devellopment
+Now you can follow our [tutorials](https://api.squidsolutions.com/wp/api-tutorial/) to deep dive into analytical apps development